thumbtack/thumbprint/CONTRIBUTING.md

 To add or remove NPM packages from code in `packages/`, `cd` into the package's folder (`cd packages/[package-name]`) and use `yarn add`, `yarn remove`, or `yarn upgrade`.
 Thumbprint uses [Yarn's workspaces feature](https://yarnpkg.com/lang/en/docs/workspaces/) to manage multiple `package.json` files in one codebase.

 Our documentation source code lives in [`www/`](https://github.com/thumbtack/thumbprint/tree/master/www).
-You can find the source a page on [thumbprint.design](https://thumbprint.design/) by navigating through [`www/src/pages/`](https://github.com/thumbtack/thumbprint/tree/master/www/src/pages) directory.
+Take a look at [`www/README.md`](https://github.com/thumbtack/thumbprint/blob/master/www/README.md) to learn more.

 ### Submitting a pull request